CARTAvis/manual_source/source/analysis_tools.rst

    </video>

 When the property of a region (cursor or a regular region) is modified while the profile of the original region is being updated, the partial profile will disappear and a new partial profile corresponding to the new region will start updating.
 If users modify the request of a spectral profile via the spectral profile widget before it is fully delivered, the original profile calculations will be cancelled and new profile calculations will start.
 In short, CARTA should just focus on calculating and showing the profiles that users pay attention to.
-If a profile is no longer needed to be shown on the screen, the profile calculation will be cancelled immediately, instead of blocking and queueing up new profile requests.
+If a profile no longer needs to be shown on the screen, the profile calculation will be cancelled immediately, instead of blocking and queueing up new profile requests.

 .. raw:: html